|

 Based on the 1997 Edinburgh Edition (also edited

-by Tulloch), reproducing the text of the novel, historical
+by Tulloch), reproducing the text of the novel, historical note,

-by Tulloch explores the conflicts dramatized in Ivanhoe (1820)
+Tulloch explores the conflicts dramatized in Ivanhoe

-fantasy, dialogue and revelation, disinheritance and the return
+and fantasy, dialogue and revelation, disinheritance and the return

 of the true heir, and deracination and settlement.
-He argues
+He argues that,

-unity, the novel's conclusion offers both integration and exclusion,
+the novel's conclusion offers both integration and exclusion,

 settlement and deracination, peace and the continuing potential